Thought Leader Archetypes

 - Intellects: Motivated to share their knowledge, research and lessons learned.

 One caveat.
 Some people resist categorization – they don’t want to be put in any sort of box.
 Understood.
 If the Archetypes are helpful to you, wonderful; if they aren’t, so be it.
 I defined these archetypes to help define what motivates many thought leaders to become thought leaders, but they are not meant to limit you.
 If they spark you to think in new ways or open your mind to new reasons that you might want to be a thought leader, then great.
 But if you don’t see yourself here, don’t let it stop you from moving forward on your own journey to becoming a thought leader.
-If you’d like to learn more about the Archetypes, contact us by email or phone: (650) 241-1523.
+If you’d like to learn more about the Archetypes, contact us by email.